LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

   - `UiThread`: Means only using main rainmeter thread

-  !>When `UiThread` is used, `UpdateRate` won't have any effect.

   - `SeparateThread`(Default and Recommended): Means that the audio will be processed in background thread.

 - `UpdateRate`: A number in range from 1 to 200. <span class="d">Default: 60</span>

   Specify how many times per second plugin will update its values when running separate thread.

 - `WarnTime`: Time specified in milliseconds. <span class="d">Default: -1</span>